 Published on March 14th, 2019 | by Joshua S Hill0

-GE Installs World’s Largest Onshore Wind Turbine In The Netherlands, The 5.3 Megawatt Cypress
+GE Installs Its Largest Onshore Wind Turbine In The Netherlands, The 5.3 Megawatt Cypress

 March 14th, 2019 by Joshua S Hill

-GE Renewable Energy announced on Wednesday that it has successfully installed and begun operations of the world’s largest onshore wind turbine, the Cypress 5.3 megawatt (MW) prototype.
+GE Renewable Energy announced on Wednesday that it has successfully installed and begun operations of the company’s largest onshore wind turbine, the Cypress 5.3 megawatt (MW) prototype.